vinteum-bdl/mastering-seminars/mastering-lightning/week3-socratic-questions.md

 > To pay 100 sats to Bob, Alice and Bob must collaboratively build and sign a new commitment transaction that spends the same funding output, but with new values in the outputs: 900 sats to Alice and 2100 sats to Bob.
 Each party will now hold a signed transaction representing this updated state.

 ### Question 2
-> **Note that Alice and Bob have two pre-signed commitment transaction at hand.
+> **Note that Alice and Bob have two pre-signed commitment transactions at hand.
 > Focus on Alice's perspective, now.
-> She has the first commitment transaction paying her 1000 sats and a second transaction paying her 900.
+> She has the first commitment transaction paying her 1000 sats and a second transaction paying her 900 sats.
 > How can she use that to steal 100 sats from Bob?
 > In the current state of our design, can Bob do something to stop Alice from stealing him?**